XiaWenjun1/CW2024/README.md

 - **2024-11-12**: Add fighter plane destroyed image(explosion image added).
 Changing to 60 FPS.
 - **2024-11-13**: Add pause menu when game playing.
 Middle mouse to open pause menu, it will stop timeline and make background blur.
 Click middle mouse to continue or click continue button to resume game.
+- **2024-11-14**: Add EndGameMenu.
+When game win or lose, it will show a game over pane after 2 seconds of win or lose images, with two buttons(Return to Main, Exit) when click 'Return to Main', user will return to main page and the settings follow your previous settings.
+Click 'Exit', exit program.